opensafely/documentation/docs/actions-pipelines.md

 Users with permission to access Level 4 can view output files that are labelled as _moderately sensitive_; they can also view automatically created log files of the run for debugging purposes.

 For security reasons, they will be in a different directory than if you had run locally.
 For the TPP backend, outputs labelled `moderately_sensitive` in the `project.yaml` will be saved in `D:/Level4Files/workspaces/<NAME_OF_YOUR_WORKSPACE>`.
-These outputs can be [reviewed on the server](releasing-files.md) and released via GitHub if they are deemed non-disclosive.
+These outputs can be [reviewed on the server](releasing-files.md) and released if they are deemed non-disclosive.

 Outputs labelled `highly_sensitive` are not visible.